 [Brock] points out that there are no details of Muhammad's early career in any Byzantine or Syriac sources which predate the Muslim literature on the subject.

 While commenting on the Islamic sources, Nevo claims that "neither the Prophet himself nor any Muhammadan formulae appear in any inscription dated before the year 71 / 691" and that the earliest occurrence of the phrase Muhammad rasūl Allāh is on an Arab-Sassanian coin of Khālid bin ʿAbdullāh from the year 71 AH / 691 CE.
 It will be seen later that Nevo and Koren were wrong on both accounts, not in keeping with their most surprising claim that it is the revisionists and not the "traditionalists" who pay close attention to the findings of archaeology, epigraphy and numismatics.
-Perhaps the situation can be summed up no better than the recent analysis by Jeremy Johns, Professor of Islamic Archaeology at the Oriental Institute, University of Oxford.
+Perhaps the situation can be summed up no better than the recent analysis by Jeremy Johns.
 He said,

 The polemical style permitted historians to dismiss this article as not worth an answer, while Nevo's unorthodox interpretation of material evidence embarrassed archaeologists into silence (Fig. 1).
 What, it was widely asked, could have persuaded Der Islam to waste space in this manner?

-The most comprehensive work in recent times dealing with the Muslim and non-Muslims accounts of the rise of Islam and Muhammad is by Professor Robert Hoyland, the first person to collect systematically all the non-Muslim evidence bearing on the rise of Islam.
+The most comprehensive work in recent times dealing with the Muslim and non-Muslim accounts relating to the rise of Islam and Muhammad is by Robert Hoyland, the first person to systematically collect all the non-Muslim evidence bearing on the rise of Islam.
 His methodical approach in dealing with Muslim and non-Muslim texts has established that they "furnish us with an enriched and expanded version of the Middle East in the early Islamic times".
 This is also true even for Muhammad, as to how he was perceived among the Muslims as well as non-Muslims.

 The aim of this essay is modest.
-We want to present dated non-scriptural Muslim and non-Muslim texts mentioning Prophet Muhammad from the first century of hijra and see how they perceive him.
-Do the non-Muslim texts provide some form of corroboration of the Muslim accounts?
+We want to present dated and datable non-scriptural Muslim and non-Muslim texts mentioning Prophet Muhammad from the first century of hijra and see how they perceive him.
+Do the non-Muslim texts provide some form of corroboration for the Muslim accounts?
 If yes, then to what extent?
 How should these texts be utilised in light of authentic early Muslim testimony?

 ... and in January, they took the word for their lives (did) [the sons of] Emesa [i.e., Ḥimṣ)], and many villages were ruined with killing by [the Arabs of] Muḥammad and a great number of people were killed and captives [were taken] from Galilee as far as Bēth [...] and those Arabs pitched camp beside [Damascus?] [...] and we saw everywhe[re...] and o[l]ive oil which they brought and them.
 And on the t[wenty six]th of May went S[ac[ella]rius]... cattle [...] [...] from the vicinity of Emesa and the Romans chased them [...] and on the tenth [of August] the Romans fled from the vicinity of Damascus [...] many [people] some 10,000.
 And at the turn [of the ye]ar the Romans came; and on the twentieth of August in the year n[ine hundred and forty-]seven there gathered in Gabitha [...] the Romans and great many people were ki[lled of] [the R]omans, [s]ome fifty thousand [...]